2022 NFL training camp: Here’s every player on the PUP list tracker

 - Kylin HillLiveTodayTomorrowvs--|

-2022 NFL training camp: Every player on the PUP list originally appeared on NBC Sports Philadelphia
+2022 NFL training camp: Every player on the PUP list originally appeared on NBC Sports Washington

 As training camps across the NFL get underway this week, some stars won’t be on the practice field.